top of page

 Selected Cereals

 This means they'll use whichever cereals they can get at the time for the price they want to pay.
-When we choose to feed our dogs a healthier diet, cereals generally aren't part of that plan.
+When we choose to feed our dogs a healthier diet, cereals generally aren't typically part of that plan.

 Brown Rice